Understanding the NCLEX: A Guide.

 Gut Check: Why a Healthy Digestive System is Key to Wellbeing.

 A healthy gut is more than just a happy stomach—it’s the foundation of your overall health.
 From digestion and immunity to mental clarity and mood regulation, the gastrointestinal (GI) tract plays a central role in keeping the body in balance.
-As nurses and healthcare professionals, understanding gut health isn’t just ubeneficial—it’s essential.
+As nurses and healthcare professionals, understanding gut health isn’t just unbeneficial—it’s essential.

 Your gut health is your foundation.
 Discover how a healthy microbiome boosts immunity, regulates mood, and prevents disease.
 Essential guide for nurses and health enthusiasts.